 Our invitations and reply cards were from Milkmaid Press (this style, but with blank backs, no faux bois), printed on recycled paper.
 I scouted eBay for pretty vintage postage that matched our style, and used a custom made stamp from Antiquaria to create our website cards.
 Once all those piece were together, I tied each invitation set with string before placing in the envelopes.

-I was SO excited to do the flowers.
+Of course, I had to do the flowers.
 Like many other aspects of our wedding, it was very important to Tim and I to take a sustainable, affordable approach to our wedding flowers.
-I ordered organic roses from Whole Foods and purchased locally grown herb and wildflower plants from a local nursery.
+For the bouquets, I mixed of pink and cream organic roses along with locally grown herbs and wildflowers.
 I arranged the flowers for the reception early in the week and put the bouquets together the night before the wedding, after the rehearsal dinner.
 My maids, a few close friends, and my mom helped put the corsages and boutonnieres together while I worked on the bouquets.

 To keep things simple all the guys wore black suits.
 We didn't set a specific style or designer.
 Tim's was from J. Crew and my brother's, pictured above, mismatched their pieces from local thrift shops, Goodwill and various department stores.